davism02/VBA-Challenge/README.md

-This file is for storing VBA Homework on VAA of Wall Street
+This file is for storing VBA Homework on VBA of Wall Street